 A bit more problematic, the original John 21:8 probably said that Peter's boat was 200 cubits away from shore.
 Some modern versions would translate this as 100 yards, others as 90 meters, which may explain why it was missed, but in cubits, it would be 200.
 Cubit is actually from a Latin word that meant a measure from the elbow to the fingertip.
 It was used by many societies around the Mediterranean.
 Once again it could be argued that this was just an approximate estimate.

 In Revelations 21:17 however there is a number that was no doubt intended to be exact.
 An angel measures the wall of the heavenly city and determines it is 144 cubits high.
 Furthermore, revelations says the angel was using the ordinary cubit.
-So while John 21:17 may have meant about 200 cubits it seems clear that Revelations is referring to the exact standard measure cubit and fully intended the number to be 144.
+So while it is very reasonable to say that John 21:17 meant about 200 cubits it seems clear that Revelations is referring to the exact standard measure cubit and fully intended the number to be 144.
 One hundred and forty-four is the square of twelve but is not triangular.
 Still, we might note that at this point all five numbers with three digits are either triangular or square.
 Of course, there may be other numbers I have not found.

 At an early stage I found this result reasonably impressive.
 It seemed unlikely that all four numbers with three digits would be triangle numbers given the size of these numbers.
 For a very rough guess, we could multiply the four roots, 15, 17, 23, and 36.
 This would give us very roughly one in two hundred thousand.
 This is not presented as rigorous or precise math, but precise math would be beside the point.
 However the fact that other numbers have been found that do not fit the pattern changes things.
 This might be an area for further research.